Trump, Biden Appealing to Last-Minute Voters With Florida Stops Thursday

 President Donald Trump and Democratic rival Joe Biden are set to chase votes in Florida, a state all but essential to the Republican's pathway to another term as both nominees turn their focus to encouraging voters to turn out on Election Day.

-Biden returns to Broward County and is scheduled to take party in a drive-in rally event Thursday in Coconut Creek, just over a week after taking part in events in Pembroke Pines and Miramar.
+Biden returns to Broward County and is scheduled on Thursday to take part in a drive-in rally in Coconut Creek, just over a week after taking part in events in Pembroke Pines and Miramar.

 Trump and Biden will also appear in Tampa hours apart on Thursday, visiting the western end of the state’s Interstate 4 corridor, the area known for its rapid residential growth, sprawling suburbs and status as an ever-changing, hard-fought battleground during presidential elections.